-You can use remarketing audiences in virtually all types of campaigns, so here is the foundation of how to create such an audience through the use of Google Analytics, and a practical applications that could jumpstart your engagement.
+You can use remarketing audiences in virtually all types of campaigns, so here is the foundation of how to create such an audience through the use of Google Analytics, and practical applications that could jumpstart your engagement.

 How to do it:

-First step is to link google ads with google analytics.
+The first step is to link google ads with google analytics.
 In the admin section at the property level, go into audience definitions > audiences > new audience > create new.

 It is recommended to start by creating a few lists based on pageviews since we can safely assume that more pageviews probably means more interest.

-This is done through creating a “condition based audience” wherein the number of pageviews is equal to, less than, or greater than a certain value that you choose.
+This is done through creating a “condition-based audience” wherein the number of pageviews is equal to, less than, or greater than a certain value that you choose.

 A tiered audience structure would look something like this, for example:

 … So on and so forth